zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		Name              : JMP
 		ObjectClass       : computer
 		...
-Apart the bankdc I found other 3 computer, one named JMP probably a jump box.
+Apart the bankdc, I found other 3 computer, one named JMP probably a jump box.
 We can find the IP addresses as follows:

 	Get-DnsServerResourceRecord -ZoneName "bank.thereserve.loc" -RRType "A" | select-object -ExpandProperty recorddata -Property Hostname
 		Hostname       IPv4Address   PSComputerName